MLB Rumors: Washington Nationals Could Pursue Wade Davis In Free Agency

 According to MLB Trade Rumors, there are quite a few potential landing spots for Davis.
 Surprisingly, they mention that the Washington Nationals could look to pursue Davis when free agency opens up.

-At 32 years of age, Davis would be a huge pickup for the Nationals.
+At 32-years-old, Davis would be a huge pick up for the Nationals.
 He is one of the elite closers in the game and that was a need for Washington in 2017.
-Washington could certainly use an upgrade over Sean Doolittle closing out games for them in 2018 if they want to get to the top of the National League.
+Washington could certainly use an upgrade over Sean Doolittle closing out games in 2018 if they want to get to the top of the National League.

 Outside of the Nationals, there were a few other teams mentioned as destinations.
 Chicago was one of them, with the Houston Astros, St. Louis Cardinals, Texas Rangers, Minnesota Twins, Atlanta Braves, and Colorado Rockies were also listed as potential free agency suitors.